-The rate on an average 30-year fixed rate mortgage (FRM) drooped to 6.69% in the week ending December 6, 2024.
-The average 15-year FRM also slipped to 5.96%.
+The rate on an average 30-year fixed rate mortgage (FRM) slid to 6.85% in the week ending February 21, 2025.
+The average 15-year FRM dipped to 6.04%.

 As for buyers dependent on purchase-money mortgage funding, they either:

-- reduce their standard of living or investment goals and acquire property in a lower price tier, or, more likely,
+- reduce their standard of living or investment goals and acquire property in a lower price tier, or,

-Buyers increasingly sense current economic conditions are incompatible with the purchase of over-priced property with financing at high mortgage rates.
-The result is more buyers are heading for the sidelines, ready, but not willing or able.
-However, patient buyers and their agents will soon discover their situation improving.
-Watch as for-sale inventories grow, forcing sellers to cut prices to unload property they no longer want.
+Buyers increasingly sense current economic conditions are incompatible with the double whammy of a purchase of over-priced property and high mortgage rates for funding.
+The result is more buyers are heading for the sidelines — ready, but not willing or able.

-Fundamentally, FRM rates are tied to the 10-year treasury note market, as are capitalization (cap) rates for setting income property prices.
-The 30-year FRM rate moves in tandem with the 10-year Treasury Note rate, plus the lender’s risk premium of between 1.5% and 3.0%, based on risk of default.
+Fundamentally, FRM rates are tied to the 10-year Treasury note market, as are capitalization (cap) rates for setting income property prices.
+The 30-year FRM rate moves in tandem with the 10-year Treasury note rate, plus the lender’s risk premium of between 1.5% and 3.0%, based on risk of default.
 Historically, the risk premium spread between the 10-year T-Note rate and the 30-year FRM rate in normal times is 1.5%.
 The spread is far greater for cap rates.

-The average monthly rate on adjustable rate mortgages (ARMs) is less steady, dropping to 6.33% on December 7, 2024 after peaking at 6.57% at the end of November following a summerlong trough.
-The interest rate on the ARM is higher than the 15-year FRM and 0.36 percentage points lower than the 30-year FRM rate — with the limited advantage of a 30-year ARM not worth the significant forward risks of loss inherent in ARMs.
+The interest rate on the ARM is higher than the 15-year FRM and 65 percentage points lower than the 30-year FRM rate — with the limited additional borrowing advantage of a 30-year ARM not worth the significant forward risks of loss inherent in ARMs.
 Today, a riskier ARM is rather useless to buyers seeking to increase their borrowing capacity when purchasing low- or mid-tier price homes.

-This inversion in ARM rate over the FRM rates has eliminated the appeal of ARMs except in mortgage-financed high-tier housing and commercial property.
+This short-term inversion in ARM rate over the FRM rates has eliminated the appeal of ARMs except in mortgage-financed high-tier housing and commercial property.

-The following was updated December 09, 2024.
+The following was updated February 21, 2025.

 Click the link to go directly to a chart, or browse the charts by scrolling below.

-1. 30-year fixed rate mortgage (FRM) rate, weekly — Chart update 12/09/24
+1. 30-year fixed rate mortgage (FRM) rate, weekly— Chart update 2/21/2025

-2. 30-year FRM rate, monthly — Chart update 12/29/23
+2. 30-year FRM rate, monthly — Chart update 1/31/2025

-3. 15-year FRM rate — Chart update 12/09/24
+3. 15-year FRM rate — Chart update 2/21/2025

-4. 5/1 adjustable rate mortgage (ARM) rate, monthly — Chart update 11/01/24
+4. 5/1 adjustable rate mortgage (ARM) rate, monthly — Chart update 2/14/2025

-5. 10-year Treasury note rate — Chart update 12/09/24
+5. 10-year Treasury note rate — Chart update 2/21/2025

-6. Combined FRM and 10-year Treasury note rates — Chart update 11/15/24
+6. Combined FRM and 10-year Treasury note rates — Chart update 2/7/2025

-7. 91-day Treasury bill rate — Chart update 12/09/24
+7. 91-day Treasury bill rate — Chart update 2/21/2025

-8. 3-month Treasury bill — Chart update 11/15/24
+8. 3-month Treasury bill — Chart update 2/7/2025

-9. 6-month Treasury bill — Chart update 11/15/24
+9. 6-month Treasury bill — Chart update 2/7/2025

-10. Treasury Securities average yield (CMT) — Chart update 11/15/24
+10. Treasury Securities average yield (CMT) — Chart update 2/7/2025

-11. 12-month Treasury average — Chart update 11/15/24
+11. 12-month Treasury average — Chart update 2/7/2025

-12. Secured Overnight Financing Rate (SOFR) — Chart update 12/09/24
+12. Secured Overnight Financing Rate (SOFR) — Chart update 2/21/2025

-13. Applicable federal rates — Chart update 11/15/24
+13. Applicable federal rates — Chart update 2/7/2025

-Chart update 12/09/24 | ||
+Chart update 2/21/25 | ||

-Current | Month ago 10/25/24 6.54% | Year ago 11/24/23 7.29% |
+Current | Month ago 1/23/25 6.96% | Year ago 2/23/24 6.90% |

 The average 30-year FRM rate in California is provided by the St. Louis Federal Reserve Bank.